This topic contains the latest content from the emails that we send out to new Kee Vault subscribers during the free trial period.

-Even rarer than offline access, Kee Vault allows you to make changes when offline!
+Even rarer than “normal” offline access, both versions of Kee Vault even allow you to make changes when offline!

 Using email, post-it notes, text messages or unencrypted files to transfer passwords between devices is insecure.
 Because Kee Vault is available on all your modern computers, phones and other devices, you can keep your passwords safe and secure.

 Kee Vault is always there for you on any modern device or web browser.
-If you need to use old systems from time to time, your vault is fully compatible with the 30+ KeePass Password Safe native applications, offering a greater range of platform support than any other web-based password manager.
-Simply save to a file and transfer it to the unsupported device.
-Note that changes you make to this exported file will not be applied to your online Kee Vault so we recommend treating such exported copies as “read only” to avoid surprises.
+If you need to use old systems from time to time, your vault is fully compatible with the 30+ KeePass Password Safe native applications, offering a greater range of platform support than any other web-accessible password manager.
+Simply save to a file (or use the “Export” feature in the Android app) and transfer it to the unsupported device.
+Note that changes you make to this exported file will not be applied to your Kee Vault so we recommend treating such exported copies as “read only” to avoid surprises.

 End of the beginning

 This is the final introductory email about Kee Vault.
-We hope you’ve learnt something interesting over the last 10 days and will give serious consideration to continuing your subscription after your free trial ends soon.
+We hope you’ve learnt something interesting over the last few weeks, are enjoying using Kee Vault and will give serious consideration to continuing your subscription after your free trial ends soon.

 By subscribing to Kee Vault and using it to protect your online accounts, you’re protecting your friends and family from this risk.
 So perhaps next time you see them, they should be buying you a drink or some cake to say thank you… it’s worth a try!